buddhist-uni/buddhist-uni.github.io/CONTRIBUTING.md

 JEKYLL_ENV=production bundle exec jekyll serve --incremental --skip-initial-build
 ~~~

-For more information on the build process, see [the Jekyll docs](https://jekyllrb.com/docs/usage/).
+For more information on the build options, see [the Jekyll docs](https://jekyllrb.com/docs/usage/).

 ### The Source Code